Maxi-Franco/Baker/README.md

 ## Description
 This is an exercise done at ORT University.<br>
-It consisted of creating the interface in CSS with Bootstrap for the website of a bakery.<br>
+It consisted of creating the interface in CSS with Bootstrap for a bakery website.<br>
 The images and data were provided in the class material.

 Applied technologies: